 Go Your Own Pace–And Read the Road Signs

-While I was determined to climb the mountain after we had gotten started, I knew due to past experience that I was going to have to take it a lot slower than some of these people passing us because I needed to avoid passing out.
-I was cognizant that this made my sweaty self look less than other people facing the same obstacle, but I also knew my own body and that things would turn out better if I paced myself.
+While I was determined to climb the mountain after we had gotten started, I knew due to past experience that I was going to have to take it a lot slower than some of these people passing us.
+I needed to avoid passing out.
+I was cognizant that this made my sweaty self look less than other people facing the same obstacle.
+But I also knew my own body and that things would turn out better if I paced myself.

 By pacing myself, I didn’t rush past those important instructional signs along the way, teaching me how to interact with the monkeys safely.
 Sometimes being the first to the top isn’t the most important; sometimes it’s all about being as prepared as you can be when you get there–even if that means your journey takes a little longer.

 The same can be applied to our financial goals.
-It’s rough when others get somewhere more quickly than we do, but they’re not facing the situation with the same set of life experiences and past financial baggage (or lack thereof) that we are.
-Everyone’s money journey is different, and getting to the top first doesn’t necessarily mean you’ll be the one who enjoys it the most.
+It’s rough when others get somewhere more quickly than we do.
+But they’re not facing the situation with the same set of life experiences and past financial baggage (or lack thereof) that we are.
+Everyone’s money journey is different; getting to the top first doesn’t necessarily mean you’ll be the one who enjoys it the most.

 There was a point at the beginning of the hike where I wasn’t sure if I could do it.
 Climbing a mountain was not something I had envisioned myself doing when I rolled out of bed that morning, and the monkey park might not have been on our to-do list if we had known what a Herculean task it would be.